exotica-jewelry/multietch-newsletter-d1/README-multietch.md

 yourself both HTML and plain text versions.
 You can send any number of these, for instance if you want to preview in different email accounts on different devices.
+* Double-check the plain-text email; sometimes the first time you enter the text version it doesn't "take" and you'll need to edit it again.
+This seems to be a bug in Zoho.
 * Finally, at the top of the screen you will probably need to send the campaign to Zoho to review -- this usually only takes a few moments.
 Take a break.
 * Once approved, schedule the campaign for "recipients' optimal open time."